mestorlx/docs.diadata.org/_build/html/_sources/index.rst.txt

 Structure of this document
 --------------------------
 This document contains the documentation for DIA.
-After a brief `Introduction to the DIA technical architecture`_ into the architecture of the system you can take a deep dive into both our `central database` that maintains an overview over financial data and into our `system of oracles and other blockchain components`.
+After a brief `Introduction to the DIA technical architecture` into the architecture of the system you can take a deep dive into. both our `central database` that maintains an overview over financial data and into our `system of oracles and other blockchain components`.

 Features
 --------

-.. note:: This is a admonition of type `note`.

 - Accurate pricing.
 - Best execution.